Following a sensational 2019, which saw unanimous decision wins over Adrien Broner and Keith Thurman, Manny Pacquiao is contemplating his next move.

 Errol Spence Jr. and Shawn Porter battle it out in a unification on September 28th.
 Meanwhile, Terrance Crawford currently holds the WBO version.

-Pacquiao advisor Sean Gibbons casted his views on the current 147-lb landscape.
+Pacquiao advisor Sean Gibbons cast his views on the current 147-lb landscape.
 The MP Promotions guru revealed the boxing icon’s vision for the remainder of the year.

-“I don’t see a lot of people screaming for Spence versus the Senator or Crawford,” Gibbons exclusively told World Boxing News.
+“I don’t see many people screaming for Spence versus the Senator or Crawford,” Gibbons told World Boxing News in an exclusive interview.

 “They seem to be yelling for them to fight each other.
 Again, the Senator would beat every Crawford, every Spence on his way up.